aniketpant83/MLCS-Backdoor/README.md

 - PDF Report
 - ipynb code

+**Data Info**
+Content Description: The dataset is based on the YouTube Faces dataset, primarily used for facial recognition tasks, featuring a range of face images with varied expressions, poses, and lighting conditions.
+Data Splitting: For the purpose of this experiment, the dataset is divided into distinct sets: a validation set valid.h5 for tuning the pruning process, and separate test sets for clean (clean_test.h5) and backdoored (bd_test.h5) data to evaluate the final model.

 **Running the code**
 - Change path to the data, as desired.
 In my code, it is mounted to my drive
 - Just a simple run all cells